MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/overview.md

 - **Private access (virtual network integration)**: You can deploy your Azure Database for MySQL - Flexible Server instance into an [Azure virtual network](/azure/virtual-network/virtual-networks-overview).
 Resources in a virtual network can communicate through private IP addresses.

-  Choose the virtual network integration option if you want the following capabilities:
+  Choose virtual network integration if you want the following capabilities:

   - Connect from Azure resources in the same virtual network to your Azure Database for MySQL - Flexible Server instance by using private IP addresses.
-  - Use VPN or Azure ExpressRoute to connect from non-Azure resources to your Azure Database for MySQL - Flexible Server instance.
+  - Use a virtual private network (VPN) or Azure ExpressRoute to connect from non-Azure resources to your Azure Database for MySQL - Flexible Server instance.
   - Avoid a public endpoint.

 - **Public access (allowed IP addresses)**: You can deploy your Azure Database for MySQL - Flexible Server instance with a public endpoint.
 The public endpoint is a publicly resolvable DNS address.
 You choose a range of IP addresses to give permission to access your server.
 These types of permissions are called *firewall rules*.